How Was Alexander The Great A Good Leader

 FAQ

 • Was Alexander really "Great"?
 The title "Great" is subjective, but Alexander earned it through his unparalleled military conquests, his vast empire, and his lasting cultural impact.
-However, it's important to acknowledge the brutality of his campaigns and the suffering he inflicted on conquered peoples.
+Even so, you'll want to acknowledge the brutality of his campaigns and the suffering he inflicted on conquered peoples.

 • What was Alexander's biggest accomplishment?
 His greatest accomplishment was undoubtedly the creation of a vast empire that stretched from Greece to India.
 This empire facilitated the spread of Greek culture and ideas throughout the ancient world, leading to the Hellenistic period.